LGC Tournament Rules

 Tournament rules and officials All persons must abide by the rules of the tournament and the requirements of the tournament officials.

 Silence All persons in or near a playing room must be quiet.
-Mobile phones must be switched off.
+Other than in the specific circumstances described below for kyu players (GoR <=2000) or in exceptional circumstances for all players, phones must be switched off and put away.

 The following rules govern the behaviour of players: